Dubai: Pre-oil Dubai

-As well as undergoing growth and expansion in its regional trade links, Dubai was also an important regional centre for the collection, sale, and trade of pearls.
-The collapse of the pearling industry saw the city fall into a deep depression and many residents lived in poverty or migrated to other parts of the Persian Gulf.
+As well as expanding its regional trade links, Dubai was also an important regional centre for the collection, sale, and trade of pearls.
+The collapse of the pearling industry plunged the city into a deep depression, and many residents lived in poverty or migrated to other parts of the Persian Gulf.

-In 1937 an oil exploration contract was signed guaranteeing royalty rights for Dubai and concessionary payments to Sheikh Saeed bin Maktoum.
+In 1937, an oil exploration contract was signed, guaranteeing royalty rights for Dubai and concessionary payments to Sheikh Saeed bin Maktoum.
 But due to World War II, oil was not struck until 1966.

 In its early days, Dubai was constantly at odds with Abu Dhabi.
 In 1947, a border dispute between Dubai and Abu Dhabi on the northern sector of their border escalated into war.
 Arbitration by the British government resulted in a cessation of hostilities.